SangBinLee93/SangBinLee93.github.io/_pages/myjourney.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 <br/>
 During my last year of school, I had a strong desire to create my final movie.
 I dedicated over 3 years to perfecting it.
 However, I was unable to accomplish my goal.
 The main reason behind this was my lack of a meaningful message for society.
 I felt trapped and unable to progress.

+<br/><br/>
+# 2021.03 ~ 2021.05

+So, I decided to go another way and focus on what I do well.
+I was really good at using software, including premiere pro, final cut pro, after effects, photoshop, and davinci resolve.
+Also, my interest has always been with imaginary worlds, such as fantasy, science fiction, and animation.
+So, during 4 months, I learned the software Maya, and after graduation, during next 3 months, I made my reel, and I could get a job.

+<iframe src="https://www.youtube.com/embed/rRsRacJFfis" width="560" height="315" frameborder="0"> </iframe>